 Updates and reviews of our product ranges from the world’s specialist audio press.

-Roy Gregory offers an insightful analysis of the R25A in the context of two and a half decades of evolution of the Auditorium Series loudspeakers.
+Roy Gregory revisits and offers an insightful analysis of the Auditorium R25A in the context of two and a half decades of evolution.

 Bargains don’t come much more elegantly packaged or musically compelling than this – and make no mistake, the latest (at the time of review) Living Voice is a very serious bargain indeed.